twstokes/neopixel-tree/mcu/README.md

 ## Command list

-- Each parameter is required.
+- Parameters are required unless noted as optional.
 - Each parameter is a byte unless otherwise noted.
 - For values that are larger than 1 byte, we use big-endian.
 - Parameter table rows correspond to data byte indices (row 0 is byte 0).